alexchandler100/MAT_180/gregori-ocr/README.md

 The image is then used as input in our image in our encoding function?

 The program will output the number of notes in the staff

+From this, one can label the data by using the 'gabc to label' with a list of how many notes are in each staff and the name of the file.
+This then outputs a list of labels an OCR can use to classify future notes.

 Future Problems and Solutions
 This is a very barebones project and more or less a proof of concept for a more complicated project that would be a serious undertaking, that would exceed the time limit and available information currently present.
 Some issues we have currently encountered that have hindered progress for this project have been: